-If you find yourself somewhere in the middle of Women’s and Men’s grips, try adding a few wraps of tape underneath the women’s golf grip.
+If you find yourself somewhere in the middle of Women’s and Men’s grips, add a few wraps of tape underneath the women’s golf grip.
 The tape will build the grip up just slightly without taking it entirely up to a men’s standard grip.

 The loft on the club is used to help launch the ball in the air.
 Men’s clubs are built with significantly less loft than a woman’s club.

-Take, for instance, a standard Driver.
-Men’s Drivers (although mostly now adjustable) come standard from 9-10.5 degrees.
-For a woman’s driver, you would be hard-pressed to find a stock option below twelve degrees.
+Take, for instance, a standard driver.
+The best men’s drivers (although mostly now adjustable) come standard from 9-10.5 degrees.
+For the best woman’s drivers, you would be hard-pressed to find a stock option below twelve degrees.

 For a men’s set of game improvement irons, the seven iron has a loft of 28.5.
 The women’s collection has a seven iron with a loft of 32.5.

-The Men’s Senior shaft and the Ladies shaft are very similar if not the same in some shaft brands.
+In some shaft brands, the Men’s Senior shaft and the Ladies’ shafts are very similar, if not the same.
 The flexibility you need will be directly related to your swing speed and strength.
-I think that in years to come, you will see several shaft flexibilities between ladies shafts.
-For instance, a Ladies Stiff, Regular, and Senior shaft as opposed to just a universal shaft that is supposed to fit all women.
+I think that in years to come.
+You will see several shaft flexibilities between ladies’ shafts.
+For instance, a Ladies’ Stiff, Regular, and Senior shaft as opposed to just a universal shaft that is supposed to fit all women.

 If you are a taller woman who needs a club longer than a women’s standard length, take a look at men’s senior clubs.
 The length will be perfect for you, and the shaft is almost the same as the women’s graphite shaft.

-The overall weight of women’s clubs is less than those of a men’s club.
+The overall weight of women’s clubs is less than those of men’s clubs.
 There are a few reasons for this that I have already covered.

 The shaft is lighter, the grip is lighter, and often the clubhead is lighter.
 As these add up, the overall weight is considerably less.